Growing Kale--Queen of Garden Greens

-By planting in your own backyard garden, in just a few weeks, you will have access to kale at its peak of nutritional value.
+Plant kale in your own backyard garden, and in just a few weeks, you will have access to kale at its peak nutritional value.
 Plant kale about six weeks before the first frost date in the fall or as early in the spring as you are able to work the soil in the spring.
 Kale does well when planted using a method called "broadcasting".
-Prepare area in the garden bed in which you plan to plant kale by removing all weed residue to the compost pile and then working finished compost into top two inches of the soil.
-Rake the soil smooth.
-To broadcast the seed, simply toss seed evenly over the planting bed and then rake over seeds to cover with soil.
-Water entire area well every day until the kale has germinated.
+Prepare the area in the garden bed in which you plan to plant kale by removing all weed residue and placing it in your compost pile and then work a finished compost into the top two inches of the soil.
+Rake the soil until you have a smooth surface.
+To broadcast the seed, simply toss the seed evenly over the planting bed and then rake over the seeds to cover them with soil.
+Water the entire area well every day until the kale has germinated.

 Once germinated, thin kale to 2 inches apart in every direction.
 Thinned kale greens are good in salads.
 Mulch plants to control weeds.

 Although kale is as susceptible to the same pests as other members of the cabbage family, kale usually isn't affected by insect pests when they are planted in the fall.
-If however, if kale does get insect damage, lightly dust with wood ashes or DE (diatomaceous earth).
+However, if kale does get insect damage, lightly dust it with wood ashes or DE (diatomaceous earth).

 The only problem I ever faced when growing kale was after killing frost left other garden vegetables are gone and the goats jumped the fence to savor the greens.
 Goats know good food when they see it!

 Harvest the outer leaves of kale as needed.
 Young tender leaves can be eaten in salads.
 Older leaves are better if eaten cooked.